ibm-cloud-docs/ibm-cloud-provider-for-terraform/migrate.md

 # Migrating and version controlling
 {: #migration-versioncontrol}

-IBM continually updates the Terraform provider to give you higher levels of performance and being up-to-date.
+IBM continually updates the Terraform on {{site.data.keyword.cloud_notm}} provider to give you higher levels of performance and being up-to-date.
 Some of the instances aren't able to be upgraded, so they must be closed and you must migrate your resources with the right version.

-View the versions that are associated in the Terraform and the {{site.data.keyword.cloud_notm}} provider plug-in.
+View the versions that are associated in the Terraform on {{site.data.keyword.cloud_notm}} and the {{site.data.keyword.cloud_notm}} provider plug-in.
 {: shortdesc}

-## Upgrading the Terraform version
+## Upgrading the Terraform on {{site.data.keyword.cloud_notm}} version
 {: #tf-0.1x-migration}

-You can upgrade your Terraform, for example, `Terraform v0.12 to Terraform v0.13`.
-With the release of Terraform v0.13, the syntax for configuration files have changed.
+You can upgrade your Terraform on {{site.data.keyword.cloud_notm}}, for example, `Terraform v0.12 to Terraform v0.13`.
+With the release of Terraform on {{site.data.keyword.cloud_notm}} v0.13, the syntax for configuration files have changed.
 {: shortdesc}

 Complete the following steps to upgrade your configuration files:

-1. Follow the [instructions](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli) to install existing Terraform and the latest version of the Terraform.
+1. Follow the [instructions](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli) to install existing Terraform on {{site.data.keyword.cloud_notm}} and the latest version of the Terraform on {{site.data.keyword.cloud_notm}}.
-2. Copy your existing Terraform version configuration files into your Terraform working directory.
+2. Copy your existing Terraform on {{site.data.keyword.cloud_notm}} version configuration files into your Terraform on {{site.data.keyword.cloud_notm}} working directory.
    ```
    mv <tf_config_file_path> $HOME/terraform
    ```
    {: codeblock}

-3. Use the Terraform upgrade command to automatically apply the new syntax to your Terraform configuration files.
+3. Use the Terraform on {{site.data.keyword.cloud_notm}} upgrade command to automatically apply the new syntax to your Terraform on {{site.data.keyword.cloud_notm}} configuration files.

    **Syntax**
    ```